loyjoy/academy/live/live.md

 ![Live module](live_module.png "Live module")

-2. By clicking on the module and closing the process editor, you will see the following options:
+2. When you close the process editor and click on the module, you will see the following options:

 ![Live options](live_options.png "Live options")